Herpes Simplex Virus (HSV), Molecular Detection, PCR

 Supplemental Data (Spiking Studies):

 To supplement the above data, approximately 30 negative specimens each of various types were spiked with HSV 1 and HSV 2 plasmid control at the limit of detection (10 copies DNA target/microliter).
-The spiked specimens were run in a blinded fashion along with approximately 30 negative (non-spiked) specimens each of various specimen types; 92% to 100% of the spiked specimens were positive and 100% of the non-spiked specimens were negative.
+The spiked specimens were run in a blinded fashion along with approximately 30 negative (nonspiked) specimens each of various specimen types; among the spiked specimen types, the assay was positive in 92% to 100% of the replicates tested.
+Furthermore, 100% of the nonspiked specimens were negative.

-The lower limit of detection (LoD) of this assay is 10 DNA target copies per microliter.
+The lower LoD of this assay is 10 DNA target copies per microliter.
 This was established in anogenital swabs and confirmed in each specimen type accepted for this assay.

 No PCR signal was obtained from extracts of 27 bacterial, viral, and fungal isolates that could be found as normal flora in sites normally tested for this organism or that could cause similar symptoms.